-Boxcar scars respond to fractional laser therapy, which is an in-office treatment in which a dermatologist removes layers of your skin with a special laser.
+Boxcar scars respond to fractional laser therapy6, which is an in-office treatment in which a dermatologist removes layers of your skin with a special laser.
 (As you may imagine, it can be painful and requires downtime, however.)
-Additional treatments include professional microneedling (we don't recommend trying it yourself—too much risk associated with it) and platelet-rich plasma injections.
+Additional treatments include7 professional microneedling (we don't recommend trying it yourself—too much risk associated with it) and platelet-rich plasma injections.
 If these all sound far too intense, we understand.
 They also respond to chemical peels—like glycolic, which is generally tolerable for most patients—if done regularly.

 As for at-home treatments, consider natural acids of your own: AHA or BHA acid treatments and peels can help exfoliate the top layer of skin.
 Also consider a retinol here, too.

 Rolling scars are another form of atrophic scarring.
 They are characterized by wavelike, undulating skin.
 These are the result of long-term, chronic acne—as the repeated inflammation and trauma to the skin creates uneven scar tissue.
 In many cases, the appearance is shallow and perhaps not very noticeable.
 With time, however, rolling acne tends to exacerbate as the skin naturally starts to sag.

 How can you treat rolling scars?